LBHackney-IT/addresses-api/README.md

 FxCop runs code analysis when the Solution is built.

 Both the API and Test projects have been set up to **treat all warnings from the code analysis as errors** and therefore, fail the build.

 However, we can select which errors to suppress by setting the severity of the responsible rule to none, e.g `dotnet_analyzer_diagnostic.<Category-or-RuleId>.severity = none`, within the `.editorconfig` file.
 Documentation on how to do this can be found [here](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers?view=vs-2019).

+*NOTE* FxCop is now deprecated by Microsoft, and a different code analysis tool is run as part of the build pipeline in circleci.
+It would be good to align these, as currently it is possible to check in code that has no issues locally only to have it rejected by the circleci static analysis.

 ## Agreed Testing Approach